xuedi/meetagain-android/README.md

 ## Status

-Pre-development.
-The stack is decided; the project scaffold comes next.
+Early development.
+The skeleton is in place: the build, the API client, the theme, all five languages (English, German, Chinese, French, Spanish), CI, and a start and an About screen.
+The member features come next.

 ## Stack